aws-samples/serverless-patterns/apigw-edge-custom-domain/README.md

 ## How it works
 <img width="1273" alt="image" src="assets/architecture.png">

-In this pattern we use CloudFormation custom resources, which allow us to implement custom provisioning logic using Lambda functions.
+This pattern uses CloudFormation custom resources to implement custom provisioning logic using Lambda functions.
 For more information, please refer to this [workshop](https://mng.workshop.aws/cloudformation/customresource.html).

-1. As you can see in the diagram above, the first step is to create the "certificate.yaml" file.
+1. Create the "certificate.yaml" file.

-To create an ACM certificate on AWS with DNS as `DomainValidationOptions`, we need to provide the `DomainName` and the `HostedZoneId`.
-CloudFormation does not get the `HostedZoneId` dynamically for now.
+To create an ACM certificate on AWS with DNS as `DomainValidationOptions`, provide the `DomainName` and the `HostedZoneId`.
+CloudFormation does not dynamically retrieve the `HostedZoneId`.
 A custom resource is used to get these values dynamically instead of hardcoding them.
 To get the ARN of this certificate from the other stack I store it in a ParameterStore.

 2. Deploy the main stack with the template named "template.yaml".

-Now we need to deploy the main stack, our EDGE API Gateway.
-We need to get the certificate we created in Step 1 and the HostedZoneId for our domain.
-To do this we will create a second custom resource.
+To deploy the main stack, the EDGE API Gateway, get the certificate created in Step 1 and the HostedZoneId for the domain.
+This creates a second custom resource.

 ## Testing
 This is a sample 'hello world' API, you can test it with the following command.